Dreadsteel/Wow-Emote-Autoclicker/README.md

+Net framework may be required for this program to work: https://dotnet.microsoft.com/en-us/download/dotnet-framework

 Full instructions on how to use are inside the program itself

 Type in the desired emote's number or use "5" to specify your own clicking interval (in milliseconds).
 Press enter to proceed to the next step